 The hydrogen flow rate is corrected with temperature and pressure and is utilized for material balance measurement.

-The total propylene flow rate is measured by FT1702: a portion of it, which quantity is rigidly kept constant also when the load of the plant has been reduced, is fed under flow rate control by FRC 1703 towards the prepolymerizer R 201.
+The total propylene flow rate is measured by FT1702: a portion of it, which quantity is rigidly kept constant also when the load of the plant has been reduced, is fed under flow rate control by FIC 1703 towards the prepolymerizer R 201.

 In order to reduce the reaction speed, this propylene is cooled upto 10 oC in the chilled water cooler E 201.